dynamoose/dynamoose/docs/api/Model.md

 ## Model.get(primaryKey[, settings][, callback])

-You can use Model.get to retrieve a item from DynamoDB.
+You can use Model.get to retrieve a document from DynamoDB.
 This method uses the `getItem` DynamoDB API call to retrieve the object.

 `keys` can be a string representing the hashKey/partition key or an object containing the hashKey/partition key AND rangeKey/sort key.